This section summarizes some general methods for making backups.

 last full or incremental backup), you should rotate the binary log

-If you have performance problems with your master server while making backups, one strategy that can help is to set up replication and perform backups on the slave rather than on the master.
+If you have performance problems with your source server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
 See Section 17.3.1, “Using Replication for Backups”.

 databases, regardless of the backup method you choose.
 These

 information files are always needed to resume replication after

 you restore the replica's data.
 If your replica is replicating